-Author has written 9 stories for Quantum Leap, Drop Dead Diva, Doctor Who, Big Bang Theory, and Elder Scroll series.
+Author has written 9 stories for Quantum Leap, Big Bang Theory, and Elder Scroll series.

 I'll admit right from the get-go that I'm my own worst editor.
 This is why, though I have many story ideas floating around in my head, I have so few of them actually written down.
 The other problem I've found that I have is that while I can very often create a great beginning and a great ending, it's all that stuff in the middle that connects the two that I have a problem with.
 And having a large mental red pen, systematically striking things out as I write them, doesn't help matters.